Maksym Radziwill

-Maksym Radziwill (born 24 February 1988) is a Polish-Canadian mathematician specializing in number theory.
-He is currently a professor of mathematics at the Northwestern University.
+Maksym Radziwiłł (born 24 February 1988) is a Polish-Canadian mathematician specializing in number theory.
+He is currently a professor of mathematics at the New York University.

 Life

 He was born in Moscow in 1988.
 His family moved to Poland in 1991 where he graduated from high school and in 2006 to Canada.
 Radziwill graduated from McGill University in Montreal in 2009, and in 2013 earned a PhD under Kannan Soundararajan at Stanford University in California.
 In 2013–2014, he was at the Institute for Advanced Study in Princeton, New Jersey as a visiting member, and in 2014 became a Hill assistant professor at Rutgers University.
 In 2016, he became an assistant professor at McGill.
 In 2018, he became Professor of Mathematics at California Institute of Technology, and in 2022 he moved to the University of Texas at Austin.
 In 2023, Radziwill joined Northwestern University as the Wayne and Elizabeth Jones Professor of Mathematics.